 I was very concerned about the adjacent residential community being opposed to the introduction of the new conditional use application to re-install alcohol entitlements, so I began a strong residential neighborhood outreach program prior to meeting with city planning.
 We sought out and contacted local and residential community businesses to introduce the application and met with key community holders to discuss our operation policies and intentions.
 This process is usually very worrisome, but in this case I found myself lured in to what the Little Tokyo community is doing, how it’s evolving into something greater.
 I saw that Little Tokyo’s desire to promote and retain culture was stronger than any other Los Angeles community I’d experienced.
 Wolf & Crane’s neighborhood outreach process ended up being my own introduction to the Little Tokyo community.

-Wolf & Crane project from city planning for alcohol use and from the city building departments for the interior and exterior remodel.
+In the end we gained approval for the Wolf & Crane project from city planning for alcohol use and from the city building departments for the interior and exterior remodel.
 I will be more than happy to see the Wolf & Crane guys at their opening date in the near future.
 For now, I could not be more content moving my office to this culture rich community.